BirdLifeInternational/track2kba/README.md

 Example
 -------

-A common problem faced when using existing R tools, is the initial data wrangling necessary to get your data formatted correctly to fit the functions you want to use.
 The `formatFields` function allows you to specify which columns correspond to those necessary for track2KBA analysis; these are datetime field, latitude and longitude fields, and an ID field (i.e. individual animal, track, or trip).

 In this example, we use a publicly available GPS dataset of Brown Pelicans, published in Geary et al. 2018, and stored in Movebank's data repository (<https://www.datarepository.movebank.org/>).